 - What do you think are the three most important qualities of a sales manager?

 The right sales manager can do great things for your business but a poor one can act as a destructive force within your team.
-This question can help you to understand whether or not the candidate could be a good fit within your business.
+This question can help you understand whether the candidate could be a good fit within your business.

 - What are your professional ambitions?

 The best sales managers are often ambitious and driven people, who have a clear path before them.
-As long as you hire a motivated sales manager, you can rest assured that they’ll pursue fantastic results on a consistent basis.
+As long as you hire a motivated sales manager, you can rest assured that they’ll pursue fantastic results consistently.

 Sales Development Representative Interview Questions

 Sales development representatives focus on reaching out to your prospects and qualifying them as viable customers.
-These professionals have spectacular research skills, and spend their time organizing meetings for your salespeople.
+These professionals have spectacular research skills and spend time organizing meetings for your salespeople.